-What this means is that you’re taxed as if you made the same withdrawal each month of the tax year.
-If you have overpaid in tax, you may want to check the government website to see if you may be able to claim a tax refund.
+This means you’re taxed as if you made the same withdrawal each month of the tax year.
+If you’ve overpaid tax, you may want to check the government website to see if you can claim a tax refund.

 Tax on your savings

-As you may know, most banks and building societies pay savings interest without any tax, but if you go over your allowance due to other sources of income, you may have to pay it on your savings income.
+Most banks and building societies pay savings interest without any tax.
+But, if you earn over a certain amount in interest, you may have to pay tax on it.

-If you typically declare this income through a Self Assessment tax return, you should continue to do this after you’ve retired.
+If you typically declare this or any other income through a self-assessment tax return, you should continue to do this after you’ve retired.